-Stephanie Irizarry holds undergraduate teacher certification in Spanish and Elementary Education, an M.Ed in Literacy Studies with emphasis in Teaching English to Speakers of Other Languages (TESOL), and an additional M.Ed. in Interdisciplinary Studies with Certification in Dual Language and Immersion Education.
+Stephanie Irizarry holds undergraduate teacher certification in Spanish and Elementary Education, an M.Ed in Literacy Studies with emphasis in Teaching English to Speakers of Other Languages (TESOL), and an additional M.Ed. in Curriculum & Instruction with Certification in Dual language and Immersion Education.
 Her passion for curriculum and lesson design, combined with broad teaching experiences in dual language immersion programs and in English learner contexts provide her with deep insight into the needs of new and existing dual language immersion programs.
 Co-author of the publication Lending Student Voice to Latino ELL Migrant Children's Perspectives on Learning (2013), she knows that students increasingly take ownership of their education when their voices are honored and expectations are held high.

 Stephanie is the proud mom of two boys and is thrilled that they'll know the joy of learning in high quality dual language immersion environments as they grow.
 She enjoys spending time with her husband and children, travel, latin dancing, and reading in Spanish.